dev-yoonik/IJCB-AAC-2025/README.md

 The provided datasets—_adversarial versions of CelebA and LFW_—include 10 distinct attack types per dataset.
 Each dataset is accompanied by information files detailing the applied modifications.

 - **Only the provided datasets should be used for model development.
+We want participants to use only the provided data (can be augmented as desired).
+Since we also provide the attack package this would benefit participants with more resources to just increase the data size as desired which would go against the challenge goals.**
-If usage of external data is suspected the participants may be removed from the challenge.**
+- **If usage of external data is suspected the participants may be removed from the challenge.**

 ### **3.2 Data Access and Restrictions**

 - The data will be made available via a link provided to all registered participants.
 - **Due to licensing constraints, datasets cannot be redistributed.**

+### **3.3 Pretrained Models** ###
+The usage of pretrained models is allowed for both tracks.
+These models can be general purpose classification models of face recognition models, e.g. found in `timm`, `torchvison`or `insightface` packages for example.
 ---

 ## **4. Adversarial Attack Package**